 About the Event

-If we have learned nothing else through the Covid-19 plague it is that life is unpredictable and uncertain.
+If we have learned nothing else through the COVID-19 plague it is that life is unpredictable and uncertain.
+Our social world is different today than it was in January 2020, and what are the implications for us individually, as families, as workers, as a society?
 Francis and Clare of Assisi also lived in difficult times, and their challenges inspired them to simplify their lives and faithfully rely on God’s support.
 They struggled, and experienced trauma, but then found joy through their contemplative practices and deeper connection to a Cosmic Christ.

-This weekend retreat is dedicated to exploring the lives of Francis and Clare, but even more importantly translating what we can learn from these two saints to deepen our own faith journey.
+This weekend retreat is dedicated to exploring the lives of Francis and Clare, but even more importantly translating what we can learn from these two saints to deepen our own faith journey in these turbulent times.
 Leadership begins with how we lead our lives, and our decisions radiate and influence others in our family, larger community, and beyond.

 About the Presenter(s)Pauline Albert, PhD